+Embrace the easy with Coterie Insurance.
 By combining our tech-based approach with insurance expertise, small businesses can get the coverage they need, and then get back to what they do best – running their business!

 General Liability is the most common form of insurance for small businesses, as every single professional is required to have some form of general liability coverage.

-- Why do you need it?
-General liability insurance protects you and your small business against another person or business’ claims of bodily injury or property damage.
+General liability insurance protects you and your small business against another person or business’s claims of bodily injury or property damage.
 GL can help pay for medical expenses and attorney fees that you are legally responsible for.

 A Business Owners Policy (BOP) is more versatile and protects both a small business owner’s business and property – all in one package (typically combining General Liability and Property Insurance).
 This type of insurance for small businesses can reimburse the policyholder for damaged personal property.

-- Why do you need it?
-Most companies mistakenly believe that if they have General Liability Insurance, their own losses are covered along with the losses or accidental harm of their customers.
-However this is not the case.
+Most companies mistakenly believe that if they have General Liability insurance, their own losses are covered along with the losses or accidental harm of their customers.
+However, this is not the case.

-Professional Liability (PL), also known as Errors and Omissions, a type of liability insurance that covers your small business for failure to uphold contractual promises in mostly service-based professions.
+Professional Liability (PL), also known as Errors and Omissions, is a type of liability insurance that covers your small business for failure to uphold contractual promises in mostly service-based professions.